 Newborn Golden Retriever puppies should be 1% of their mom’s pre-pregnancy weight, and this is generally 14 to 16 oz (0.4 – 0.45).
 They gain mass rather quickly and should grow 5–10% each week.

 But, puppies as small as 10 oz at birth have been recorded.
 They usually leave their mom at 10 lbs.

-Puppies from the same litter won’t all be the same size.
+Golden puppies from the same litter won’t all be the same size.
 Also, bigger litters generally have smaller puppies, but they should all catch up by their 8th week.

-How to identify an overweight Golden Retriever
+How to identify an overweight Golden Retriever?

 A survey in 2012 showed that 62.7% of Golden Retrievers in America are either obese or overweight.

 While it might look cute or funny, overweight dogs actually have shorter lifespans.
 Being excessively chubby shaves off two years and causes health issues.

 Do Golden Retriever types have different growth rates?

 The British, American and Canadian Golden Retrievers do not have a significant difference in growth.
 Show dogs are often heavier than working dogs.